DorianDepriester/Elasticipy/docs/source/Tutorials/texture.rst

 Working with crystallographic textures
 ---------------------------------------

 With the help of `orix <https://orix.readthedocs.io/en/stable/index.html>`_, Elasticipy allows to compute averages based on crystallographic texture (in addition to single orientations; see :ref:`rotations`).

 Define and compose textures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Discrete textures
 =================
-A series of "classical" texture components (e.g. Goss, cube, Brass etc.) are already implemented in Elasticipy:
+A series of "usual" texture components (e.g. Goss, cube, Brass etc.) are already implemented in Elasticipy:

 .. doctest::